Run AI on your own terms. Connect any model, extend with code, protect what matters—without compromise.

 Open WebUI uses a tiered pricing model.
 Visit their website for current pricing details.

-Based on user reviews and social mentions, the most common pain points are: cost tracking.
+Based on user reviews and social mentions, the most common pain points are: cost tracking, token cost, token usage.